How Kelvin Trautman Trains To Be One Of The Best Action Photographers

 Kelvin Trautman is a ghost.
 If you’re a trail runner, paddler or mountain biker, there’s a good chance he’s silently snapped you from behind a bush, in a tree or while hanging off a cliff face.

 “I need to see and know the whole race course that I’m covering, and get to places that other people wouldn’t physically.
-I need to be able to stick with the front runners to be able to shoot them and as much as it is important to get to the perfect location for the right shot, it is also about being creative on the spot.
-You need to keep you eyes open for the right photographic opportunity.”
+I need to be able to stick with the front runners to be able to shoot them.
+As much as it is important to get to the perfect location for the right shot, it is also about being creative on the spot.
+Keep your eyes open for the right photographic opportunity.”